My Father's Dragon (2022 film): Plot

-They soon make it to Aratuah's shell, but Elmer finds out that he died, and leave as the island continues to sink.
-While resting on a flower, they are found by Saiwa and his forces and Saiwa reveals that he knew about Aratuah's death, which angers his macaque 2nd-in-command Kwan, who proceeds to use a giant mushroom as a raft to leave the island, convinced that it is hopeless to save.
+They soon make it to Aratuah's shell, but Elmer finds out that he died, and leaves as the island continues to sink.
+While resting on a flower, they are found by Saiwa and his forces and Saiwa reveals he knew about Aratuah's death, which angers his macaque 2nd-in-command Kwan, who proceeds to use a giant mushroom as a raft to leave the island.
 While flying with Boris, Elmer has an epiphany; it is the roots below the island that pull it down.
-He manages to convince Boris to fly with all his might and while Boris manages to free the island from two of the roots, he chokes when he gets overwhelmed by his fear of fire and upon crashing down, Elmer falls off the island.
+He convinces Boris to fly with all his might and break the roots.
+Boris breaks two of the roots, but has his own epiphany of how to save the island alone (without Elmer).

-Elmer is saved by Saiwa, who reveals that he and the other animals are evacuating the island and berates Elmer for wanting to use Boris for his own merits.
-He then reveals that once he found out about Aratuah's death, he was frightened about making everyone more worried and was even more worried when Boris showed up to save the island but Saiwa was weary of his goofy personality, so he lied and said he knew how to control Boris.
-Wanting to fix things, Elmer goes back to the island where Boris tells him he has found a way to save it by jumping into the fire and eventually, he bursts out and magically lifts the island from the sea, finally becoming an After Dragon.
+Elmer falls into the water but is saved by Saiwa, who is evacuating the island with the other animals.
+He confronts Elmer for wanting to use Boris, and not truly being a friend.
+He then reveals that once he found out about Aratuah's death and saw how foolish and frightened Boris was, he knew everyone would drown in fear before the ocean swallowed the island.
+So, he used Boris to carry out the only solution he knew: forcing the dragon to lift the island up, over and over.

-After telling the animals of the island how to always let future dragons know the right way to save it, Boris takes Elmer home, passing by a surprised Kwan residing over on tangerine trees.
+Wanting to fix things, Elmer goes back to the island to Boris and helps him find the courage to jump into the summit's fire and inhale it.
+This restores the roots, which were actually holding the island up, but had weakened after a century.
+Boris finally becomes an "After Dragon", and tells the animals how to teach future dragons the right way to save the island.
+He takes Elmer home, passing by a surprised Kwan residing over on tangerine trees.
 Elmer reunites with his mother and the film ends with him embracing his new life in the city with his daughter narrating the end of the story.

 Voice cast

-Additional Voices by Debi Derryberry, Skip Stellrecht, Hope Levy, Terence Mathews, Annabel Lew, Andrew Morgado, Jim Pirri, Jon Olson, Cat Ring, Fred Tatasciore, Michelle Ruff, Eric Tiede, Georgia Simon, Frank Todaro, Kelly Stables, and Nora Twomey.
+Additional voices by Debi Derryberry, Skip Stellrecht, Hope Levy, Terence Mathews, Annabel Lew, Andrew Morgado, Jim Pirri, Jon Olson, Cat Ring, Fred Tatasciore, Michelle Ruff, Eric Tiede, Georgia Simon, Frank Todaro, Kelly Stables, and Nora Twomey.